lucamul/Eiger-NOC2/README.md

 2. `bash run_number_clients.sh`: runs an experiment varying the number of client threads.
 3. `bash run_number_servers.sh`: runs an experiment varying the number of servers (beware you need enough nodes for this).
 4. `bash run_zipf_const.sh`: used to run experiment with zipfian constants, but edit the zipf in the Java code first (info in the script).

+and many others.
+You can also run all by doing `bash run_all.sh`,this will take several hours.

 The logs will be uploaded to the `output` folder.